Spring Farm Alpacas

 Teeth Care

 Alpacas have teeth in their lower jaw at the front of their mouths – which bite onto a hard palate in the upper jaw.
 At the back of their mouths they have upper and lower grinding teeth.
-Trimming/ grinding is done at shearing time (please ask your shearer if this needs doing) in order to ensure your alpaca can eat properly.
 In addition, both male and female alpacas develop fighting teeth as they mature.
 In males, these should be blunted to prevent injuries from fighting.
-Again, please ask your shearer/vet to check if this needs to be done.
+Again, please ask your vet to check if this needs to be done.

 Shearing